oneapi-src/level-zero-spec/scripts/core/PROG.md

 Linear, unformatted memory allocations are represented as pointers in the host application.
 A pointer on the host has the same size as a pointer on the device.

-${"###"} Allocators
-The concept of memory allocators is introduced in order to:
-- provide a device-independent memory allocation API
-- provide a free-threaded container for driver meta-data on allocations needed for APIs, such as ::MemGetAddressRange
-- provide a free-threaded container that can be leveraged for higher-level allocator containers, such as STL

 ${"###"} Types
 Three types of allocations are supported.
 The type of allocation describes the _ownership_ of the allocation: